 The answer to this question will vary based on the individual’s financial circumstance.
 The answer also needs to be ventured alongside additional strategic considerations:

-- As a result of point one, the investor will have to consider whether loss on rent and/or compounded loss from reduced property values is acceptable and whether there are other areas which are of a higher investment quality considering the individual’s current financial situation and investment needs.
+- As a result of points 1 and 2, the investor will have to consider whether loss on rent and/or compounded loss from reduced property values is acceptable and whether there are other areas which are of a higher investment quality considering the individual’s current financial situation and investment needs.
 This is what is sometimes referred to as ‘opportunity cost’ which essentially means – can I get more out of my investments by investing in other areas?
 This is where we suggest bench-marking Camden Council with other areas by using the available HtAG filters referred to in previous pages.

 However, regardless of our investment capacity, investment appetite and our risk profile, how do we know how long an area will ‘spend’ declining or rising?
-Knowing this information can influence whether we invest in a particular area or not irrespective of whether the current snapshot of the area highlights a positive total return (imminent capital growth with reduced or no rental decline or capital growth combined with rent growth).
+Knowing this information can influence whether we invest in a particular area, irrespective of whether the current snapshot of the area highlights a positive total return:

-For example, what if an area presents a suitable investment based on the total return and the fact that its growth rate is in the rising part of the growth rate cycle but, however, is projected to slow down or even decline in the coming year(s)?
+For example, what if an area presents a suitable investment based on the total return and the fact that its growth rate is rising this year, but is projected to slow down or even decline in the coming year(s)?
 This would mean that the imminent return made will be eaten away by the cooling off of the particular market characterised by the decline which is ‘around the corner’.

 Please note that the same analogy can be applied to other areas should the capital growth of Camden Council experienced from 2020 to 2022 not be suitable for a particular investor.